-With their elegant shapes, brilliant facets, and creative presentations, antique perfume bottles evoke the luxury and glamour of a bygone age.
+With their elegant shapes, brilliant facets, and creative presentations, antique and collectible perfume bottles evoke the luxury and glamor of a bygone age.
 It is only within the last few decades that they have become objects of desire for collectors around the world.
-Once items of only practical or sentimental value, now they are being recognized as items of both artistry and cultural importance.
+Once items of only practical or sentimental value, now they are being recognized as fine antiques and as items of both artistry and cultural importance.
 From hand-painted decorative flowers to ornate glasswork, antique perfume bottles come in a variety of shapes and designs for all collectors to enjoy.
-This antique bottle guide To learn more about crystal bottle collector's items, read on below.
+The value of antique perfume bottles continues to increase among collectors everywhere, especially if they’re in good condition.
+To learn more about crystal bottle collector's items, keep reading below.

 The History of Decorative Perfume Bottles

-First developed during the late 19th and early 20th century for both advertising and merchandising purposes, antique perfume bottles long ago served their intended functional purpose as containers to hold a woman's perfume.
-Each perfume bottle exuded fine elegance, helping to serve as both a fragrance container and a decorative piece.
+First developed during the late 19th century and early 20th century for both advertising and merchandising purposes, antique perfume bottles served as containers to hold a woman's perfume.
+The perfume making process intended to make each antique perfume bottle exude fine elegance, helping to serve as both a fragrance container and a decorative piece.

 Originally, they were developed to successfully market a fragrance in a very competitive field.
-In order to do so, highly imaginative elements and shapes were used to decorate the antique glass bottles and their wrappings, with the intention of catching a prospective buyer's eye before they even smelled the scent.
+In order to do so, highly imaginative elements and shapes were used to decorate the antique glass bottles and their wrappings.
+The intention of displaying a pretty bottle was to catch a prospective buyer's eye before they even smelled the scent.
 From vanilla to sandalwood to rose-scented perfumes, these glass and porcelain bottles were just as beautiful as they were practical.
 Now, they are deserving of their second life as collectible objects of both beauty and historical significance.
-Today, there is a massive market for collectible glassware among bottle collectors everywhere.
+There is a massive market for collectible glassware among perfume bottle collectors everywhere.
 Not only can they be found in private collections, but the rarest and most important antique glass bottles have also taken their honored place in museum collections among the great turn-of-the-century objets d'art.

-Just as with perfume bottles today, many of these pieces were mass produced, and generally meant to be discarded once empty.
-Therefore, these vintage bottle collectibles are not always easy to find.
+Just as with perfume bottles today, many of these pieces were mass-produced, and generally meant to be discarded once empty.
+Therefore, these antique bottle collectibles are not always easy to find.
 What few porcelain and glass bottles remain, however, vary in both value and rarity, allowing for every personal taste and budget.
-This makes perfume bottles an ideal choice for novice collectors who may not wish to make a large initial investment - it is easy to start small with perfume bottles.
+This makes perfume bottles an ideal choice for novice collectors who may not wish to make a large initial purchase - it is easy to start small with perfume bottles.
 If you are a more experienced antique bottle collector, M.S.
-Rau makes it easy for you to find the perfect vintage bottle in good condition.
-Every glass bottle collection is unique to the collectors' tastes.
-Whether you prefer hand-painted scent bottle, silver wrapped bottles, or you go for ornate miniature containers, these gorgeous pieces can create a stunning antique collection for any novice or pro.
+Rau makes it easy for you to find the perfect bottle in good condition.
+Every glass bottle collection is special in its own way for the collectors' tastes.
+Whether you prefer hand-painted scent bottles , silver-wrapped bottles, or you go for ornate miniature containers, these gorgeous pieces can create a stunning antique collection for any novice or pro.

 Areas of Collecting

-Lalique’s glass items mimicked the natural forms, curvilinear designs, and stylized women of his Art Nouveau jewelry creations.
+Lalique's glass items mimicked the natural forms, curvilinear designs, and stylized women of his Art Nouveau jewelry creations.
 His perfume bottles in particular propelled his reputation as a talented glass designer into an international sensation.
-He first began to design them at the request of his neighbor, legendary parfumier François Coty, who greatly admired Lalique’s designs.
+He first began designing them at the request of his neighbor, legendary parfumier François Coty, who greatly admired Lalique's designs.
 In 1907, Coty commissioned Lalique to first design labels, and then bottles and flasks.
-These were among the first forays that Lalique made into glassmaking, and today are extremely rare.
+These were among the first forays that Lalique made into glassmaking.
+That said, antique Lalilque perfume bottles are extremely rare.

-The English glassmaking company Thomas Webb & Sons was known originally as the "Crystal King of England."
+The English glassmaking company, Thomas Webb & Sons, was originally known as the "Crystal King of England."
 They are particularly renowned for their high-quality cameo glass creations, inspired by the ancient relic, the Portland Vase.
-Cameo glass is created by layering opaque white glass over a darker colored body, and etching or carving through the white glass to create a white relief design.
-Webb utilized this technique on a number of glass works from jugs to bowls to vases, but it is the firm’s perfume bottles that are perhaps their most charming cameo creations.
+Cameo glass is created by layering opaque white glass over a dark-colored body, and etching or carving through the white glass to create a white relief design.
+Webb utilized this technique on a number of glassworks like jugs, bowls, and vases.
+However, it is the firm's perfume bottles that are perhaps their most charming cameo creations.

 For many collectors, the Art Nouveau period (1890-1914) represents the height of perfume bottle creation.
-The natural forms, curvilinear designs, and stylized women that dominate the Art Nouveau style were the perfect fit for the romantic femininity of the world of perfume.
-Popular Art Nouveau-era techniques such as pliqué-à-jour enamelling particularly set these pieces apart from bottles of any other style or period.
+The forms, designs, and women that dominate the Art Nouveau style were the perfect fit for the romantic femininity of the world of perfume.
+Popular Art Nouveau-era techniques such as pliqué-à-jour enameling particularly set these pieces apart from bottles of any other style or period.